MrBocch/Time-Tracker/README.md

 ## Goals

-Planning on fleshing everything out here, once I consider it complete, will make it into a GUI app with [Tauri](https://tauri.app/)
+Planning on fleshing everything out here, once I consider it complete will make it into a GUI app with [Tauri](https://tauri.app/)